-The Criminal Procedure Act 2021 enacted on 24 May 2021 commenced on 28 February 2021.
-The Act provides for preliminary trial hearings in respect of trials of certain criminal offences (Part 2) and the provision of certain information to juries (Part 3).
-In addition, it allows for amendments to be made to the Criminal Procedure Act, 1967, the Criminal Justice Act, 1984 and the Criminal Procedure Act 2020 and other related matters (Part 4).
+The Criminal Procedure Act 2021 was enacted on 24 May 2021 and commenced on 28 February 2022.
+The Act provides for preliminary trial hearings in respect of trials of certain criminal offences (Part 2) and for the provision of certain information to juries (Part 3).
+In addition, it allows for amendments to be made to the Criminal Procedure Act, 1967; the Criminal Justice Act, 1984; and the Criminal Procedure Act 2020, and other related matters (Part 4).
 The Act is expected to reduce delays and interruptions, increase efficiency in how criminal trials are carried out in Ireland, and reduce the length of trials (McEntee 2021b).
-In addition, preliminary hearings are expected to reduce the impact on victims because there will be a higher likelihood that the trial will go ahead on the appointed day (McEntee 2021b).
+In addition, preliminary hearings are expected to reduce the probability and frequency of the jury being sent away after being sworn in; this will reduce the impact on victims because there will be a higher likelihood that the trial will go ahead on the appointed day (McEntee 2021b).

-Counterfeiting Act 2021
+Maritime Jurisdiction Act 2021